VolhaP87/Microsoft_Movie_Analysis/README.md

 ***
 * The movie genres with the highest average worldwide gross are Animation, Adventure and Science Fiction.
 * The movie directors with the highest average worldwide gross are Joss Whedon, Kyle Balda, and Pierre Coffin.
-* There is no direct relation between movie production budget and its rating.
-However, the vast majority of films have budget below 50 million dollars and their ratings differ from 5 to 7 stars
+* There is no direct relation between movie production budget and its rating, since average rating fluctuates between 6 and 7 stars.
+However, the best ratings belongs to movie with the production budget from 150 million dollars to 200 million dollars.
 ***
 The results of the performed analysis can be used by Microsoft in order to get the higher profit when filming.
 However, a deeper research can be conducted.
 So, the analysis of movie ratings and the months when the movies were released, the wolrdwide gross of the movies and the writers of those movies, etc. can be done in order to get a bigger image of the movies that do the best at the box offices.
+Also, as concerns the relation between production budget and average movie ratings, more research could be conducted and the number of films in each category should be taken into account.
+If we look at the number of movies for each binned category, we will see that the majority of movies have budget below 50 million dollars and their ratings fluctuate from the lowest to the highest.
+So, to my opinion, movies in those category along should be analyzed to get the more accurate image of the situation.